-The report contains details of treasury management arrangements, activity and performance during the 2020/21 financial year.
+The report contains details of treasury management arrangements, activity and performance during the first six months of 2020/21.

 The Council's high-level policies for borrowing and investments are:

 - The Council's borrowing will be affordable, sustainable and prudent and consideration will be given to the management of interest rate risk and refinancing risk.
 The source from which the borrowing is taken and the type of borrowing should allow the Council transparency and control over its debt. - The Council's primary objective in relation to investments remains the security of capital.
 The liquidity or accessibility of the Council's investments followed by the yield earned on investments remain important but are secondary considerations.